Silvio Gazzaniga: Numbers

-This Cup, contrary to the Rimet Cup, will never be presented to the team that wins the World Cup three times, but will continue to be awarded as a prize until 2038, when all the available inscription spaces of the winning nations will be filled.
-Beginning with Germany in 1974, the trophy has been awarded three times to Germany (1974, 1990 and 2014) and Argentina (1978, 1986 and 2022); twice to Italy (1982 and 2006), Brazil (1994 and 2002) and France (1998 and 2018); and once to Spain (2010).
+This Cup, unlike the Rimet Cup, will never be presented to the team that wins the World Cup three times, but will continue to be awarded as a prize until 2038, when all available inscription spaces for the winning nations are filled.
+Beginning with Germany in 1974, the trophy has been awarded three times to Germany (1974, 1990, and 2014) and Argentina (1978, 1986, and 2022); and twice to Italy (1982 and 2006), Brazil (1994 and 2002), France (1998 and 2018), and Spain (2010 and 2026).

-Beginning with the World Cup Final in Germany in 2006, FIFA stipulated that the original trophy would not be given to the winning national team.
-In the past the Cup was kept by the winning team at their national football association headquarters for four years.
-It was returned to FIFA only after lots were drawn to decide on the opposing teams.
-Today the Cup is awarded to the captain of the winning team at the ceremony following the final game.
+Beginning with the 2006 World Cup Final in Germany, FIFA stipulated that the original trophy would not be awarded to the winning national team.
+In the past, the Cup was kept by the winning team at their national football association headquarters for four years.
+It was returned to FIFA only after the lots were drawn to determine the opposing teams.
+Today, the Cup is awarded to the captain of the winning team at the ceremony following the final game.
 After the festivities, the winning team receives a copy of the original Cup.